Utah: St. George & Zion National Park

 The first 6 women to sign up receive 5% discounts.

 Rolling hills with some longer climbs.
 Moderate to advanced cycling level.
 Leisurely level with an electric-assist bicycle.

 5 nights lodging, 5 breakfasts, 3 picnic lunches, 5 dinners, snacks, detailed cue sheets, maps and GPS files, van support & trained guides.

-$195 for women-specific road or hybrid bike.
-There is a limited number of electric-assist bicycles available for $275.
-Unfortunately, e-bikes are prohibited in Zion National Park so you need to be all right hiking instead of cycling on the last day of the tour.
+$195 for women-specific Specialized road or hybrid bike. $295 for a Specialized electric-assist ebike.
+Unfortunately, ebikes are prohibited in Zion National Park so you need to be all right hiking instead of cycling on the last day of the tour.